ioccc-src/winner/2024/ferguson1/README.md

 said was missing.
 And it was about time.
 Not that it didn't happen before.
 But he was wrong.

 It is not about not trying.
-But even IF he was right, he sure is WRONG NOW.
+But even IF he WAS right, he sure as hell is WRONG NOW.
 Anyone who thinks otherwise needs to try and debug my program - or maintain it.
 Or write it.

 It would have been SO MUCH EASIER if I did not use 134 `goto`s.
 Actually, even a tiny portion of that would make it harder.
 Nobody, whether they're in their right mind or not, would WANT to maintain this, or something even close to it.
 Feel free to pass on judgement to me.
 I welcome it!
+You have to be mad and embrace it to do this.
+I went full out and if I didn't have to do other things (or felt like fewer events would be worth it) I would have done even more `goto`s for this very reason.

 Even flex/bison code, which as far as I am aware uses FAR fewer `goto`s, is notorious for `goto`s and is quite hard to follow.
 It would be a nightmare to